 If you take the initiative to research on your own, though, no worries.
 You are far ahead of the curve and will avoid harm from the standard nutritional nonsense still being taught despite even conventional sources like Time magazine which now recognize the benefits of cholesterol and saturated fats.

-Are you new to the concept that cholesterol is beneficial to health and that saturated fat sources like butter, coconut oil, liver and eggs should play a prominent role in a healthy, traditionally oriented diet?
+Are you new to the concept that cholesterol is beneficial to health and that saturated fat sources like butter, coconut oil, liver and chicken or duck eggs should play a prominent role in a healthy, traditionally oriented diet?